 The Finance Committee (the “Committee”) of the Board of Directors (the “Board”) of Schlumberger Limited (“Schlumberger”) shall consist of at least three directors.
 The members of the Committee and its Chair shall be appointed by the Board, upon the recommendation of the Nominating and Governance Committee and may be removed by the Board at its discretion.

 The Committee’s Purpose

-The purpose of the Committee is to assist the Board and management of Schlumberger in discharging their responsibilities with regard to financing policies of Schlumberger and its subsidiaries and to serve as the Committee for pension and profit-sharing trusts as required by US law.
+The purpose of the Committee is to assist the Board and management of Schlumberger in discharging their responsibilities with regard to the financing strategies and practices of Schlumberger and its subsidiaries.

 Committee Authority and Responsibilities